-Telecommunication network design is usually based on a set of estimated traffic demands.
-The task is then to design the cheapest networks that can satisfy the demands.
-The estimation of traffic demands is usually possible in networks that are mainly used to communicate voice (like the public switched telephone network - PSTN), since voice communication uses a fixed amount of bandwidth.
-In data networks, traffic is much more variable and hard to predict; also, data communications does not have quality of service (QoS) requirements that need a fixed bandwidth share.
-Data traffic is usually carried by the TCP protocol that adapts its throughput to the amount of available bandwidth.
+Expanding demand on the Internet services has led to an increased role of the traffic carried by the IP protocol in telecommunication networks.
+The TCP protocol is the most frequently used transport protocol in best-effort IP networks.
+The data traffic carried by the TCP protocol adapts its throughput to the amount of available bandwidth.
 Such traffic, called elastic traffic, is capable to use the entire available bandwidth, but it will also be able to reduce its throughput in the presence of contending traffic.
 Nowadays, the network management often faces the problem of designing networks that carry elastic traffic.
-These network design problems are, essentially, network dimensioning problems as they can be reduced to a decision about link capacities.
+These network design problems are, essentially, the network dimensioning problems as they can be reduced to a decision about link capacities.
 Flow sizes are outcomes of the design problem, since the flows adapt to given network resources on a chosen path.

 Network management must stay within a budget constraint on link bandwidth to expand network capacities.
-They want to achieve a high throughput of the IP network, to increase the multiplexing gains (due to the use of packet switching by the Internet Protocol - IP).
+They want to achieve a high throughput of the IP network, to increase the multiplexing gains (due to the use of packet switching by the IP protocol).
 This traffic is offered only a best-effort service, and therefore network management is not concerned with offering guaranteed levels of bandwidth to the traffic.
 A straightforward network dimensioning with elastic traffic could be thought of as a search for such network flows that will maximize the aggregate network throughput while staying within a budget constraint for the costs of link bandwidth.
 However, maximizing aggregate throughput can result in extremely unfair solutions allowing even for starvation of flows for certain services.
 On the other extreme, while looking at the problem from the perspective of a network user, the network flows between different nodes should be treated as fairly as possible [2].
-The so-called max-min fairness (MMF) [1, 4] is widely considered as such ideal fairness criteria.
+The so-called Max-Min Fairness (MMF) [1, 4] is widely considered as such ideal fairness criteria.
 Indeed, the lexicographic max-min optimization used in the MMF approach generalizes equal sharing at a single link bandwidth to any network while maintaining the Pareto optimality.
 Certainly, allocating the bandwidth to optimize the worst performances may cause a large worsening of the overall throughput of the network.
 Therefore, network management must consider two goals: increasing throughput and providing fairness.
 These two goals are clearly conflicting, if the budget constraint has to be satisfied.